 Mandarin orange salad with parsnip is a quick, simple & easy salad recipe.
 It's sweet and crunchy with a mild acid from orange and mandarin that you don't even feel the bitter taste of black radish.
-Appreciate the parsnip nutty taste while mandarin juice burst in your mouth.
+Appreciate the parsnip nutty taste while mandarin juice bursts in your mouth.
 Your weight loss & anti-inflammatory salad recipe.

 This parsnip recipe is a creation of its own, it's unique.
-It hasn't been long since I started cooking with parsnip, I'll be glad to share with more of parsnip recipes, and while we might think of it as a white carrot, it's not a carrot.
+It hasn't been long since I started cooking with parsnip, I'll be glad to share more parsnip recipes, and while we might think of it as a white carrot, it's not a carrot.

 Mandarin oranges are in season, and they pair so well with parsnip in this mandarin orange salad.
-I love this salad recipe because none of the ingredients is overwhelming, it's a perfect combination of sweet, tart, bitter and nuttier flavors.
+I love this salad recipe because none of the ingredients is overwhelming.
+It's a perfect combination of sweet, tart, bitter, and nuttier flavors.

 "Wait a minute!"

-"Could you explain what is parsnip"
+"Could you explain what parsnip is"

 "With pleasure, my dear"

 Parsnip is a root white vegetable that has been grown since ancient times in Europe and Asia.

 Although they look like carrots and you'd think of them as white carrots, Parsnips are different, but they belong to the same family as carrots, dill, and parsley.